For regular updates about our rescue work, please follow us on Facebook.

 - New York NY 10013

-When you shop at Amazon using the Smile link, Amazon will donate a portion of the purchase price to City Critters.
+Shop at Amazon using the Smile link: Amazon will donate a portion of the purchase price to City Critters.

 If you are interested in becoming a City Critters volunteer, please e-mail us.